MinaProtocol/mina/automation/terraform/monitoring/README.md

 #### Silence Alerts

+* Alertmanager alert silencing: create new alert silences using either the [Alertmanager](https://alertmanager-us-central1.grafana.net/alertmanager/#/silences/new) or [Grafanacloud](https://o1testnet.grafana.net/a/grafana-alerting-ui-app/?tab=silences&alertmanager=grafanacloud-o1testnet-alertmanager) UI.
 * Pagerduty alert suppression: see [guide](https://support.pagerduty.com/docs/event-management#suppressing-alerts)
-* Alertmanager alert silencing: create new alerts using either the [Alertmanager](https://alertmanager-us-central1.grafana.net/alertmanager/#/silences/new) or [Grafanacloud](https://o1testnet.grafana.net/a/grafana-alerting-ui-app/?tab=silences&alertmanager=grafanacloud-o1testnet-alertmanager) UI.

 ##### Creating new silences

-When creating new alert silences (from the above link or otherwise), you'll likely want to make use of the AlertManager's `Matchers` construct, which basically consists of a set of key-value pairs used to target the alert to silence.
+When creating new alert silences (from the above links or otherwise), you'll likely want to make use of the AlertManager's `Matchers` construct, which basically consists of a set of key-value pairs used to target the alert to silence.
 For example, if silencing the "LowFillRate" alert currently firing for testnet *devnet*, you would create a new silence with individual `Matchers` for the alert name and testnet like the following:

 ###### Matchers example